enso-org/enso/docs/infrastructure/logging.md

 the logger will buffer any log messages that are issued before the initialization has happened and send them as soon as the service is initialized.

-In a rare situation where the service would not be initialized for a long time, after exceeding some set message limit, the service will automatically set to _Fallback mode_ and print the buffered messages to avoid storing too many of them.
-If it is properly initialized later, these messages will be 'lost', but any new messages will be redirected to the proper service.
+In a rare situation where the service would not be initialized at all, a shutdown hook is added that will print the pending log messages before exitting.

-> TODO: if possible we may also try adding a JVM shutdown hook that will check
-> if the logger was initialized and if it wasn't, dump all queued messages
-> before shutdown
+Some of the messages may be dropped though if more messages are buffered than the buffer can hold.